Charlie8282/racesmiths/README.md

 **Registering**

  Enter email, Gamertag and desired password.
 Check email and click the confirm link to confirm email.
 This will save the user to the datbase as a *Newuser*.
-Upon log in the user is sent to the "Infield" where there will be a list of recent activity among other clubs.
+Upon log in the user is sent to the "Infield" where there will be a list of recent activity among other clubs, a "Create Club" link, and a "Browse Clubs" link.
+If the user sends a join request to a Club and is then confirmed as joining said Club they move to the role of "Driver".

 **Club Manager Actions**